Max-1234-hub/FedAAR/readme.md

 ## FedAAR

-This repository is an official PyTorch implementation of the paper "FedAAR: A Novel Federated Learning Framework for Animal Activity Recognition with Wearable Sensors".
+This repository is an official PyTorch implementation of the paper "__FedAAR: A Novel Federated Learning Framework for Animal Activity Recognition with Wearable Sensors__".

 ## Requirements